EKHLAKU-RAHMAN/practice/README.md

 # practice
-this is a testing repository
+this is a testing repository.